 Music Therapy has been shown to have a significant effect on an individual's relaxation, respiration rate, self-reported pain reduction, and behaviorally observed and self-reported anxiety levels.
 A coordinated program of music and music therapy interventions in response to crisis or trauma, designed and implemented by a qualified music therapist, provides opportunities for:

-· Non-verbal outlets for emotions associated with traumatic experiences
+- Non-verbal outlets for emotions associated with traumatic experiences

-· Anxiety and stress reduction
+- Anxiety and stress reduction

-· Positive changes in mood and emotional states
+- Positive changes in mood and emotional states

-· Active and positive participant involvement in treatment
+- Active and positive participant involvement in treatment

-· Enhanced feelings of control, confidence, and empowerment
+- Enhanced feelings of control, confidence, and empowerment

-· Positive physiological changes, such as lower blood pressure, reduced heart rate, and relaxed muscle tension
+- Positive physiological changes, such as lower blood pressure, reduced heart rate, and relaxed muscle tension

-· Emotional intimacy with peers, families, caregivers
+- Emotional intimacy with peers, families, caregivers

-· Relaxation for family groups or other community and peer groups
+- Relaxation for family groups or other community and peer groups

-· Meaningful time spent together in a positive, creative way
+- Meaningful time spent together in a positive, creative way

-· Increase in self-esteem
+- Increase in self-esteem

-· Teach coping skills for emotions that can later be generalized in every-day living.
+- Teach coping skills for emotions that can later be generalized in everyday living

-Group music therapy sessions will include:
+Group music therapy sessions include:

-· Drumming and Drum Circles to increase non-verbal emotional expression and help the clients work together as a group.
+- Drumming and drum circles to increase non-verbal emotional expression and help the clients work together as a group.

-· Improvisation on various instruments to encourage the creative process, emotional expression, and increase self-esteem.
+- Improvisation on various instruments to encourage the creative process, emotional expression, and increase self-esteem.

-· Progressive muscle relaxation to soothing music to decrease anxiety, fear, and stress associated with crisis and trauma.
+- Progressive muscle relaxation to soothing music to decrease anxiety, fear, and stress associated with crisis and trauma.

-· Lyric analysis of client preferred music for emotional expression.
+- Lyric analysis of client preferred music for emotional expression.

-· Songwriting and composition for an increase in self-confidence and as an outlet for emotional expression.
+- Songwriting and composition for an increase in self-confidence and as an outlet for emotional expression.

-· Guided meditation and imagery to teach clients coping skills for anger, anxiety, and fear associated with crisis, trauma and the disease of addiction.
+- Guided meditation and imagery to teach clients coping skills for anger, anxiety, and fear associated with crisis, trauma, and the disease of addiction.

 What is Music Therapy?

-How Does Music Therapy Make A Difference In Response To Crisis Situations?
+How Does Music Therapy Make a Difference in Response to Crisis Situations?

 Music is a form of sensory stimulation, which provokes responses due to the familiarity, predictability, and feelings of security associated with it.
 Feedback from relief workers and caregivers indicates that music therapy sessions helped to develop a stronger sense of readiness to cope with day-to-day stressors and potential future crisis situations.

 Beachway Therapy Center is a state licensed treatment facility dedicated to provide intensive, deep therapy to addicts and alcoholics suffering from the disease of addiction.
 Our policy is to utilize professionally trained therapists who specialize in specific areas of addiction treatment to obtain our goal of intensive, deep-rooted therapy.
-Two therapies used by our professionals are EMDR and Hypnotherapy, along with other main stream therapeutic processes to achieve our goal of reaching deep within the client and discovering the core issues to be addressed.
+Two therapies used by our professionals are EMDR and hypnotherapy, along with other mainstream therapeutic processes to achieve our goal of reaching deep within the client and discovering the core issues to be addressed.

 Beachway Therapy Center offers both music and art therapies in our 1500 square foot studio to encourage creativity and enhance the recovery process for individuals struggling with substance and alcohol abuse.